 Finnish-Swedish Ice Class

-The Finnish-Swedish ice class system classifies ships based on their ability to manage in ice-infested waters.
+The Finnish-Swedish ice class system classifies ships based on their ability to manage ice-infested waters.
 The classes range from IA Super, which represents the highest ice-strengthening for ships navigating in thick first-year ice, to III for vessels that operate in ice-free open water conditions.
 IA and IB classes also denote significant capabilities, but may still require icebreaker assistance at times.

 Baltic Ice Class

 Baltic ice class refers to the classification specific to the Baltic Sea, where conditions can vary widely during winter months.
-This ice class system includes subclasses such as 1A* and 1A, with 1A* being the highest, denoting ships that can navigate the most severe ice conditions without icebreaker assistance.
+This ice-class system includes subclasses such as 1A* and 1A, with 1A* being the highest, denoting ships that can navigate the most severe ice conditions without icebreaker assistance.

 Canadian Arctic Shipping